Agentotten/dotfiles/README.md

 ### About

-My own dotfiles that I share between my laptop and desktop.
+Dotfiles that I use for my laptop, specifically the Lenovo Slim 7i Pro X.

 ### Essential Package Dependencies

+* elogind (systemd)
 * hyprcursor
 * hypridle
 * hyprland